davidika/David-Ika/README.md

 # David Ika
-# Project Portfolio
-## Click title to be taken to source code.
+### A page to display some of my projects.
+Click into each project for further information and source code.

 # [Project 1 - Exploratory data analysis of crowdfunding data from Kickstarter](https://github.com/davidika/davidika.github.io/blob/main/Project-1---21520699-v2.html)
 ## Introduction